Machine Learning Aviation

 Rare Event Prediction

 Significant events (accidents, failures) are rare by design.
 Training data contains few positive examples, making prediction challenging.
+You’re trying to predict things that almost never happen.

 Certification Requirements